rafal-pixel/multi-step-form/README.md

 Users should be able to:

-- Your challenge is to build out this profile card component and get it looking as close to the design as possible.

-- You can use any tools you like to help you complete the challenge.
-So if you've got something you'd like to practice, feel free to give it a go.

-### Screenshot

 - Complete each step of the sequence
 - Go back to a previous step to update their selections
 - See a summary of their selections on the final step and confirm their order